Thimphu: Roads

 The layout and position of the city roads in Thimphu are dictated by its unique topography.
 Most premier roads, typically wide, are aligned in a north–south direction, parallel to the river; the most important artery is the Norzin Lam (Lam - road/street).
 Branch roads wind along the hill slopes leading to residential areas.
 Footpaths are also well laid with access to the commercial areas and the Wang Chu River.
 However, its entry point is at a narrow location from the south crossed by a wooden bridge.
-South of the bridge is the road to Paro, Punakha, Wangdi Phodrong, Tongsa and further to the east and north.
+South of the bridge is the road to Paro, Punakha, Wangdue Phodrang, Tongsa and further to the east and north.
 The expressway which has been built has had a large impact on development, shifting land values, decreasing transportation costs, and increasing potential growth opportunity in the southern part of the valley.

 Bhutan Transport Corporation runs a regular bus service from Siliguri (which along with nearby New Jalpaiguri station are the nearest railheads) in India.
 It takes about four hours to reach Phuentsholing.
 From there, buses ply to Thimphu every day.
 Taxis can also be hired.

 The unique aspect of Thimphu roads and the traffic control over the road network is that it is one of the two national capitals in the world that does not have traffic lights (the other is Ngerulmud, Palau).
 Local authorities had installed a set of lights but before they became operational the lights were removed.
 Instead of traffic lights, the city takes pride in its traffic police that directs the oncoming traffic with their dance-like movement of their arms and hands.
 City Bus services operate throughout the day.
 There are plans to introduce tram services in the city.

 Air

 Thimphu is served by the only international airport of Bhutan, Paro Airport, which is about 54 km away by road.
 Druk Air had its headquarters in Thimphu but now there is only a branch office.
 Druk Air is one of only two airlines flying into Bhutan excluding charter flights by Buddha Air and is a lifeline with the outside world for the Bhutanese people, also supporting emerging inbound tourism and export markets.
 The airline has in recent times been criticised for its unreliability, particularly from the Bhutanese tourism industry which is still in its infancy, and regards the very company upon which it relies as its biggest threat.
-Tashi Air is a private airline recently launched in the country.
+Tashi Air is a more recent private airline in the country, commencing operations in 2011.